Time feels like it passes all too quickly. I’ve heard this happens even more when you have young children at home.

 2 Coupons & Discounts

 If doing it yourself is not your thing, watch for discounts or coupons in newspapers, online, or from other sources.
 Or, call and ask your favorite photographer what they charge and if there are any discounts for repeat customers.
 You have nothing to lose but you could save a bundle.

 Try not to book sessions with professionals during peak times, such as at the beginning of the school year, around Christmas, and near graduations.
 Simply scheduling during a slower time could save you a lot of money.
 Some photographers in my area run specials during “slow” times of the year in order to drum up more business for themselves.
 This is a great way to get your family pictures taken and save money.

 My parents chose this option part of the time when I was a kid.
 Target, JC Penny, and other discount and department stores often advertise portrait packages designed to save you some money.
 The pictures aren’t as high quality, but they’ll do if you are in a financial bind and you don’t want to miss out on getting family pictures taken.

 Time is money for a photographer.
 The more wardrobe changes you have, the longer the session takes and the higher your bill will be.
 Limit the number of times you change your clothing and your bill will go down.
 Ask about clothing changes ahead so the proper amount of time can be scheduled for your photo shoot.

 Limiting outfit changes could save you money on clothes too.
 It can be hard to coordinate outfits with things you already own, especially if your family is large.
 Too many outfit changes can lead to more money spent on clothes.

 You shouldn’t let your budget hold you back from getting family pictures taken.
-Your family will grow and change before your eyes and if you don’t document it along the way, you’ll likely be living with some regret.
+Your family will grow and change before your eyes and if you don’t document it with unique and fancy metal prints along the way, you’ll likely be living with some regret.